PlanB-Network/bitcoin-educational-content/resources/conference/adopting_bitcoin_2022/en.md

 ![video](https://youtu.be/D7zDspY55gc?si=HfDJ5sG1VAyG8naU)

 As you may or may not know, El Zonte currently does not have a clinic or pharmacy of any kind for their community or the surrounding communities of 12,000 people.
 Suzie is a dentist who has partnered with 3 sisters in El Zonte (one is a physician and one will soon be graduating from dental school) to build a medical clinic, pharmacy and dental clinic all in one facility in El Zonte.
 The sisters are life long residents of El Zonte and 2 volunteer at Hope House.
-If you'd like to support, get in contact with SuzieBdds on Twitter:   / susiebdds

 ## Bitcoin Jungle